-At the surface, the model-mean overestimates BC in Beijing, even if there is a strong divergence in the model results.
-Observed BC concentrations are quite low $(2 \pm 1 \mu g \, m^{-3})$ in August-September 2008, but the model-mean over-predicts concentrations by a factor of 3.
+At the surface, the model mean overestimates BC in Beijing, even if there is a strong divergence in the model results.
+Observed BC concentrations are quite low $(2 \pm 1 \,\mu g \,m^{-3})$ in August-September 2008, but the model mean overpredicts concentrations by a factor of 3.
 Only one model (OsloCTM2) agrees well with the observations at this site.
-Three models simulate surface sulphate concentrations reasonably well over Beijing (WRF-Chem, HadGEM, OsloCTM2) with an average value of $10 \pm 2 \, \mu g \, m^{-3}$.
-The other models strongly overestimate surface sulphate concentrations by a factor 3, driven by the general overestimation in SO_2 concentrations over Beijing.
-Good agreement with sulphate data in HadGEM and OsloCTM2 may be fortuitous since the evaluation of trace gases suggested excessive oxidizing chemistry in the OsloCTM2 model and lacking oxidizing chemistry in the HadGEM model.
-Measured OC concentrations are of the order of $14\pm6\mu g\,m^{-3}$ over Beijing.
-With the exception of two models (OsloCTM2, NorESM), that underpredict OC concentrations, the model-mean agrees rather well with the observations.
-These results are an improvement compared to the study of Tsigaridis et al. (2014) who reported a systematic under-prediction of organic aerosols (OA) near the surface as well as large model divergence in the middle and upper troposphere.
-They attributed these discrepancies to missing or underestimated OA sources, removal parameterizations and uncertainties in the temperature-dependent partitioning of secondary OA in the models.
-At the rural downwind site, Gosan, in South Korea, model agreement is generally much better with BC, OC and sulphate data.
-Good agreement is found between the model-mean and the measurements, except for BC, but this is due NorESM that strongly overestimates surface concentrations at this location.
-The BC/SO4 ratio observed at Beijing is almost constant (\sim 0.2) with enhanced values occurring episodically (02-03 August, 16-17 August, 01-02 September) when the ratio can reach 1.
-All models reproduce this ratio reasonably well (not shown), but two models (HadGEM, EMEP) show large variations between 0.1 and 6 (mean value of \sim 2).
-Over Gosan, the observed BC/SO4 ratio is lower (\sim 0.1) underlining that is a rural site more remote from local sources.
-Models reproduce this ratio quite well, except for overestimated ratios in EMEP (\sim 0.4) and TM4-ECPL (\sim 0.2).
+Three models simulate surface sulphate concentrations reasonably well over Beijing (WRF-Chem, HadGEM, OsloCTM2) with an average value of $10 \pm 2 \,\mu g \, m^{-3}$.
+The other models strongly overestimate surface sulphate concentrations by a factor 3, driven by the general overestimation in SO2 concentrations over Beijing.
+Good agreement with sulphate data in HadGEM and OsloCTM2 may be fortuitous since the evaluation of trace gases suggested excessive oxidising chemistry in the OsloCTM2 model and lacking oxidising chemistry in the HadGEM model.
+Measured OC concentrations are of the order of $14 \pm 6\mu g m^{-3}$ over Beijing.
+With the exception of two models (OsloCTM2, NorESM), that underpredict OC concentrations, the model mean agrees rather well with the observations.
+These results are an improvement compared to the study of Tsigaridis et al. (2014) who reported a systematic underprediction of organic aerosols (OA) near the surface as well as large model divergence in the middle and upper troposphere.
+They attributed these discrepancies to missing or underestimated OA sources, removal parameterisations and uncertainties in the temperature-dependent partitioning of secondary OA in the models.
+At the rural downwind site Gosan, in South Korea, model agreement is generally much better with BC, OC and sulphate data.
+Good agreement is found between the model mean and the measurements, except for BC, but this is due to NorESM strongly overestimating surface concentrations at this location.
+The BC : SO4 ratio observed at Beijing is almost constant (~ 0.2) with enhanced values occurring episodically (2-3, 16-17 August, 1-2 September) when the ratio can reach 1.
+All models reproduce this ratio reasonably well (not shown), but two models (HadGEM, EMEP) show large variations between 0.1 and 6 (mean value of ~ 2).
+Over Gosan, the observed BC : SO4 ratio is lower (~ 0.1), underlining that is a rural site more remote from local sources.
+Models reproduce this ratio quite well, except for overestimated ratios in EMEP (~ 0.4) and TM4-ECPL (~ 0.2).
 Such discrepancies may affect model responses to emission perturbations and thus radiative forcing.